 Mark: “One key to success is to stay organized and accountable.
 Document your drinking with a chart to increase awareness of the frequency, amount, and duration of time that you drink.
 Regularly attend meetings such as the alcohol support groups offered by Monument.
 Try asking the group for resources such as books and articles to read.
 This is a process: you are not expected to be an expert and get everything right the first time.”

-Q: And finally, what is a lesson you’re taking with you from 2020?
+Q: And finally, what is a lesson you’re taking with you from the past year?

 Marjorie: “I’ve learned that ‘every storm runs out of rain.’
 For me, this means that challenging days or situations will surely subside.
-Thus the main lesson I am taking from 2020 is, with every challenge experienced, there develops a sense of clarity and, with clarity, comes the opportunity for growth.”
+Thus the main lesson I am taking from the past year is, with every challenge experienced, there develops a sense of clarity and, with clarity, comes the opportunity for growth.”

 Mark: “As a therapist, I have learned that the human spirit is tremendous, especially when faced with difficult times.”